xarmar/CalculatorJS/README.md

 # CalculatorJS
-- A calculator programmed in plain Javascript.
+- A calculator programmed in Javascript.
 - The DOM is updated as the user makes calculations, updating the display of the calculator in real time.

 # What I Learned